Beylessen1/GLProjectERP/README.md

-## ✅ Standard GitHub workflow
+## ✅ Standard GitHub workflow during this project

 ### 1️⃣ Clone the main repository
 Each member runs this once:

 git clone https://github.com/Beylessen1/GLProjectERP.git

 cd REPO
+---
 ### 2️⃣ Each Member Creates Their Own Branch

 Each person works only in their own branch.